 COMPETING SERIES: There are no other series in the same family.

 Yunenyeti series are similar soils in related families.
-Aurora, Conesus, Danley, and Nunda soils have redoximorphic depletions with chroma of 2 or less in the upper 10 inches of the argillic horizon.
+Aurora, Conesus, Danley, and Nunda soils have redoximorphic depletions with chroma of 2 or less in the upper 10 in of the argillic horizon.
 Cazenovia, Hilton, and Lima soils have evidence of saturation within 100 cm of the soil surface.
-Fairport, Wassaic, and Yunenyeti soils have bedrock at depths of 20 to 40 inches.
+Fairport, Wassaic, and Yunenyeti soils have bedrock at depths of 20 to 40 in.
 Lansing and Ontario soils have thicker sola.
 Madrid soils have coarse-loamy particle-size control sections.
 Mohawk soils have Ap horizons with moist color value of 3 or less and dry value of 5 or less.
 Wampsville soils are stratified in the lower part of the series control section.

 GEOGRAPHICALLY ASSOCIATED SOILS: These are the

 Lyons soils.
 Amboy, Dunkirk, and Hudson soils, and their wetter associates, formed in nearby lacustrine sediments.
 Lima, Appleton, Kendaia, and Lyons soils are the progressively wetter members of the same drainage sequence.
 Arkport and Colonie soils formed in nearby sandy deltaic deposits.
 Aurora soils have bedrock within a depth of 102 cm (40 in).
 Howard soils formed in outwash materials.